vmware/vic-product/docs/user_doc/vic_app_dev/network_use_cases.md

 `docker network connect [network-id] [container-id]`

-**Note**: With VIC containers, networks can only be added to a container when its in its created state.
+**Note**: With VIC containers, networks can only be added to a container when it's in its created state.
 They can't be added while the container is running.

 Create two bridge networks, one for data traffic and one for web traffic